 Quick Drying: Lay one item flat on a towel.
 With the item in its original shape, roll it up in the towel (like a sleeping bag) to remove the excess water.

 Steam it Up & Stay Fresh: Ironing can crush or flatten the natural pile of the yarns.
-Instead steam to remove wrinkles, odors, bacteria.
-You can also spritz The Laundress Wool & Cashmere Spray between wearing and washing.
+Instead steam to remove wrinkles and odors.
+You can also spritz a fabric freshening spray between wearing and washing.

-Brush for Beauty: Use Cashmere Brush between wears to remove lint, fuzz, and hair and release natural oils that rejuvenate yarns.
+Brush for Beauty: Use a fine garment brush between wears to remove lint, fuzz, and hair and release natural oils that rejuvenate yarns.

 Get Into the Fold: Always store knits folded to prevent stretching or distorting.

-Make Pests Bug Off: Prevent bug and moth infestation by storing knits in a breathable cotton/canvas bag with a zip closure.
+Make Pests Bug Off: Help keep bugs at bay by storing knits in a breathable cotton or canvas with a zip closure.
 Always clean items before storing to avoid providing a "food source" of proteins for bugs.